CDC drops quarantine, screening recommendations for COVID-19 - NewsBreak

 Masks continue to be recommended only in areas where community transmission is deemed high, or if a person is considered at high risk of severe illness.

-Public schools in Los Angeles are ending weekly COVID-19 tests, instead making at-home tests available to families, the district announced last week.
-Schools in North Carolina’s Wake County also dropped weekly testing.

-Some others have moved away from test-to-stay programs that became unmanageable during surges of the omicron variant last school year.
+Some have also been moving away from test-to-stay programs that became unmanageable during surges of the omicron variant last school year.
+With so many new infections among students and staff, many schools struggled to track and test their close contacts, leading to a temporary return to remote classes in some places.

-The American Federation of Teachers, one of the nation’s largest teachers unions, said it welcomes the guidance.Several Sarasota beaches under ‘no swim’ advisory

-“Every educator and every parent starts every school year with great hope, and this year even more so,” President Randi Weingarten said.
-“After two years of uncertainty and disruption, we need as normal a year as possible so we can focus like a laser on what kids need.”

 The average numbers of reported COVID-19 cases and deaths have been relatively flat this summer, at around 100,000 cases a day and 300 to 400 deaths.